brandonjanssen/bub/content/post/Learning-Linux-the-hard-way.md

 ---

 I have focus now and that is HTML, CSS, JavaScript, Python, and UI/UX this makes sense to me since I like tinkering with configs, what could be better than building websites to let out all my creativity.

+---
+[Agoric](https://agoric.com/) lets you write DEFI contracts in JavaScript, so I think this is a great opportunity to use all of the languages I mentioned above and put them to good use.

+---
 >
 >
 >As of 10-12-2022 i have created my first website.
 Focusing on design first and now starting to create  content.
 All posts with the exception of this one are incomplete as of ***10-16-2022***